Parable of the Renegades

 All she actually talked about was the locked wooden cabin of a Dr. Rea Nightingale who Lucas revealed to be his legal guardian and self-proclaimed mother.
 It was also during this exchange that Lucas told Rio of his relationship to the cabin's owner and why he calls Rea by her given name and nothing along the lines of "mom."

 After mentioning the few restaurants she passed by while exploring the town, Rio started to show more signs of enthusiasm.
 She talked about her encounter with the four hooligans in the alleyway, the same alleyway where she and Lucas had their chance encounter the previous night.
 This time, Rio told everything down to a gnat's eye, at least for her favorite parts.
-This lead to Lucas forgetting his tea was still hot whenever he took a sip, resulting in his tongue getting seared.
+This led to Lucas forgetting his tea was still hot whenever he took a sip.
+A seared tongue served as his reminder.

 He found it disturbing but also somewhat attention-grabbing as he listened to how Rio spoke so casually and fondly of the many submission holds she tortured the hooligans with.
 It was in the name of self-defense she said.
 It was also an added bonus that her aggressors discovered they could hit the high notes with their screams.
 Rio left out the fact that she spared one of them but in turn, forced him to crawl back home on his own after breaking all but one of his limbs along with his smartphone, which was the hooligan's fault anyway.

-"And that is how my sweater got dirty," Rio concluded while eying the damaged clothes Lucas wore, especially the one that was dyed a brand-new color with his blood.
+"And that is how my sweater got dirty," Rio concluded as she eyed the damaged clothes Lucas wore, especially the one that was dyed a brand-new color with his blood.
 "Now then.
 Just like my sweater, I believe that jacket you are wearing used to be white."

 "It's called a hoodie," Lucas said before taking his turn to testify.
 He revealed how this day of school started with him getting dragged into a fight where he faced almost every male student for the sake of protecting a girl; a girl he omitted to say was his non-blood related cousin.